jicahoo/postgres-query-optimize-notes/README.md

 * Postgres is good at handling many concurrent queries and each query involve not too much data.
 * Avoid unanchored text query StrColumn like '%foo%'.
 Or try pg\_trgm index.
 * Avoid UNION ALL?
 UNION vs UNION ALL?
 Index can't be leveraged?
+* TABLE, INDEX, TEMP TABLE.
+* Query Plan: InitPlan -- One-time function call and remember the result ($N) to be used in other places.

 ## Common optimize measurements.